 Inflation significantly affects what consumers choose to buy, where they decide to go, and what they choose to do, especially when there is talk of a potential recession.
 Historical data backs this statement, consumers are predictable during unprecedented times they adjust their behaviors to coincide with the several phases of the economic cycle.
 These behaviors all have an effect, either positive or negative, on certain aspects of the economy.
 The sectors heavily impacted by rising inflation rates include food, travel, motor vehicles, and durable goods.

-Consumer spending in the United States increased more than expected in September while underlying inflation pressures remained elevated, putting the Federal Reserve on track to raise interest rates.
+Consumer spending in the United States increased to 14226.80 USD billion in the fourth quarter of 2022, while underlying inflation pressures remained elevated, and the Federal Reserve raised interest rates to 3.4 percent.
 Americans may be concerned about inflation, but they continue to shop, which keeps the economy growing for another quarter.
-September’s figures indicated that momentum increased after the quarter, which bodes well for spending in the final months of 2022.
+Q4 2022 figures showed that 2022 was a solid year for consumer spending, despite a weaker job market and the rising cost of living.

 Graph 1 demonstrates how expenditure on food as a percentage of total consumption has decreased over the past several decades -in the late 1970s, food accounted for over 20 percent of consumption- but as of April 2022, that percentage had dropped to just 13.5 percent.
 Consumption of other goods has increased as disposable incomes have increased over time, reducing the proportion of overall spending on food.